Luis Montañez (beach soccer): FIFA Beach Soccer World Cup

 He was a goalkeeper of the United States Men's National Beach Soccer Team at the 2006 and 2007 FIFA Beach Soccer World Cups, both held in Brazil.
 The U.S. secured group stage victories over Poland in 2006 and Iran in 2007, both considered milestones for the team at the time.
 The U.S. did not advance past the group stage in either tournament.
 His six appearances make him the most-capped goalkeeper in U.S. beach soccer history.

 CONCACAF Beach Soccer Championship

 Montañez took part in the 2006-2010 CONCACAF Beach Soccer Championships, accumulating 20 appearances in those tournaments.
 In 2006, the U.S. won the regional title and qualified for the World Cup, with a 3–0 win against Canada marking the program’s first recorded shutout.
 In 2009, the U.S. finished as runners-up after losing the final to Costa Rica.

 Club career

 During the 2010–11 season, Montañez was part of the U.S.-based Seattle Sounders beach soccer squad.

-In 2014 Montañez made a appearance with the Oakland Stompers, a semi-professional team in the National Premier Soccer League (NPSL).
+In 2014 Montañez made an appearance with the Oakland Stompers, a semi-professional team in the National Premier Soccer League (NPSL).